genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           For instance:  Homo sapiens GRCh37.75 (unmasked) vs GRCh38.80 (unmasked)

-          The numbers correspond to versions (or “builds”) of the reference genome – the higher the number, the more recent the version.
+          The numbers correspond to versions (or "builds") of the reference genome – the higher the number, the more recent the version.
 We generally recommend you use the latest version possible.
 One thing to remember is that for the newest genome builds, it’s likely that resources such as